DanielSBrown/ScHoolboy-Queue/README.md

 ### Team: FULLY TORGED

 ## Purpose
-Every single person has a unique taste in music, so this can sometimes be a point of frustration when you are with other people and only listening to music that they like.
+Every single person has a unique taste in music, which can sometimes be a point of frustration when you are with other people and only listening to music that they like.

 Often, the solution is to have something akin to the Spotify queue.
 One person has control of the music but others can request songs to be added to be listened to at a later data.